I come to you today after my second lavender bath soak of the day.

 So we opted not to find out the gender of our first two before the birth for a bunch of different reasons, but this time I decided…no. I reallyreallyreally wanted to know the gender of this baby as early as scientifically possible.
 After two babies, I have learned that amongst all the practical and stressful moments of motherhood, shopping for baby clothes and decorating the nursery are just some of the simple, foolish things that bring me joy…and I wanted to make as much time for these activities as humanly possible.

 This was all well and good until my husband adamantly voiced his opposition to an ultrasound.
 BUT WHAT?
-Why are you over here having opinions about you child, I’m trying to pin things, geeeeeesh.
+Why are you over here having opinions about your child, I’m trying to pin things.

 And then David opened my surprise bag.
 I don’t really know what happened here, but instead of picking me up and twirling me around the kitchen singing “it’s a girl, it’s a girl!” like my plan said, his eyebrows got all confused and he said something more like “Wait…you went without me?”

-So my BEST EVER surprise ended up being a big spousal hash-out, burned pancakes and me crying in sack cloth and ashes for most of the day whilst my gracious and loving husband (who as it turns out did want to be a part of the ultrasound since we were having one and all) holding me and assuring me that there are worse things that I could have done, promising me that some day this will be really funny.
+So my BEST EVER surprise ended up being burned pancakes and me crying in sack cloth and ashes for most of the day whilst my gracious and loving husband (who as it turns out did want to be a part of the ultrasound since we were having one and all) holding me and assuring me that there are worse things that I could have done, promising me that some day this will be really funny.
+(It’s some day now, but it still isn’t very funny yet, so far.)

 We’ve never been that surprise-y or gift-y couple (we literally never get each other surprises or non disclosed gifts even for Christmas) and after this experience I think we’ve both come to peace with that being a really good thing for our relationship.